peteroupc/peteroupc.github.io/randomfunc.md

 1. **If `n` is not known in advance:** Use the _reservoir sampling_ method; see the `RandomKItemsFromFile` method, in [**pseudocode given later**](#Pseudocode_for_Random_Sampling).
 2. **If `n` is relatively small (for example, if there are 200 available items, or there is a range of numbers from 0 through 200 to choose from):**
     - If items have to be chosen from a list **in relative order**, or if `n` is 1, then use `RandomKItemsInOrder` (given later).
-    - Otherwise, if the sampled items need not be in random order, and each item can be derived from its _index_ (the item's position as an integer starting at 0) without looking it up in a list: Use the `RandomKItemsFromFile` method.
+    - Otherwise, if the order of the sampled items is unimportant, and each item can be derived from its _index_ (the item's position as an integer starting at 0) without looking it up in a list: Use the `RandomKItemsFromFile` method.
     - Otherwise, the first three cases below will choose `k` items in random order:
         - Store all the items in a list, [**shuffle**](#Shuffling) that list, then choose the first `k` items from that list.
         - If the items are already stored in a list and the list's order can be changed, then shuffle that list and choose the first `k` items from the shuffled list.